6 Crucial Ecommerce Metrics You Surely Need To Track

 For example, last month you spent $1,000 on marketing and gained only 25 customers.
 Each customer cost you $40.
 Thus, your CAC is $40.
-It’s obvious that the lower your CAC is, the more customers you’ll get by spending on marketing the same amount of money.
+Therefore, the lower your CAC is, the more customers you’ll get by spending on marketing the same amount of money.

 That’s why you should always aim to reduce your CAC.

-The best way to do it is to improve your marketing campaigns, regularly test new ways of promoting and research your target audience.
+And the best way to do it is to improve your marketing campaigns, regularly test new ways of promotion, and research your target audience.

 To calculate your average order value in a given period of time, take your total revenue and divide it by the total number of orders.

 Average Order Value = Total Revenue / Total No. of Orders

 For example, if you made $10,000 and 100 transactions in one month, your AOV will be $100.